softwerkskammer/Agora/INSTALL.md

 ### The built-in wiki

-To set up the built-in wiki follow [these instructions for Softwerkskammer](softwerkskammer/lib/wiki/README.md) and [these instructions for SoCraTes](socrates/lib/wiki/README.md)
+To set up the built-in wiki follow [these instructions for Softwerkskammer](softwerkskammer/lib/wiki/README.md)

 ### Configuring the server